cornell-dti/trends-in-web-dev-website/versioned_docs/version-2026fa/introduction.md

 ## Course Application

-Apply [here](https://docs.google.com/forms/d/e/1FAIpQLSdi76uiPGyFWR0OffAFIAivySmi8_FJY8MxryCgDyCeWClISw/viewform?usp=header) by **Wednesday, September 16th** at **11:59pm**.
+Apply [here](https://docs.google.com/forms/d/e/1FAIpQLSdi76uiPGyFWR0OffAFIAivySmi8_FJY8MxryCgDyCeWClISw/viewform?usp=header) by **Saturday, September 20th** at **11:59pm**.
 It includes a general information questionnaire so we have the information necessary for enrollment, as well as a preassessment you must complete (see Pre-Course Assessment below).

 We will be distributing enrollment/permission pins soon after the application period closes.

-If you are still interested in taking the course, please email hyz4@cornell.edu by September 25th.
+If you are still interested in taking the course, please email hyz4@cornell.edu by September 25th!

 ### Pre-Course Assessment